H.266 Codec: What is Versatile Video Coding (VVC)?

 Video conferencing and OTT streaming are both more important than ever, especially given the major cultural shifts we’ve seen over the past year in response to the COVID-19 pandemic.
 When the world shut down to slow the spread of the virus, business operations, education, and other day-to-day activities moved online.
 Video conferencing made this possible.
 OTT streaming trends show that watching shows and movies on smart TVs via OTT broadcasting also became more popular at this time.

-VVC can also be used for 360 streaming which is quite revolutionary.
+VVC standard can also be used for 360 streaming which is quite revolutionary.
 360 streaming, which is also known as immersive video streaming, provides a more lifelike viewing experience.
 This type of streaming is becoming more popular in business since it makes it possible to connect with the audience on the next level.

 Benefits of Streaming with VVC